-The Pontifications Of Lord Zola: Introducing The Fantasy Alarm Daily Projections Points Tool Claim Your FREE Entry
+The Pontifications of Lord Zola: Introducing the Fantasy Alarm Daily Projections Points Tool

 As you are probably aware, Fantasy Alarm has unveiled a new tool for the daily fantasy baseball player.
 It converts daily player projections into fantasy points customized per site then divides the player salary by those points to get a bang-for-the-buck calculation.
 The smaller the number, the better the value.
 There’s a bit more to it than that but we’ll save that for the DFS Strategy columns.
 Today we’ll focus on the projection element.
 Why?
 Because they’re mine!